elastx/elx-docs/content/en/docs/kubernetes/getting-started/cluster-spec.md

 #### Cert-manager

-Cert-manager ([link to cert-manager.io](https://cert-manager.io/)) helpsyou to manage TLS certificates.
-A common usecase if to use lets-exncrypt to "automaticly" generate certificates for web apps.
-However the functiuonality goes much deeper.
+Cert-manager ([link to cert-manager.io](https://cert-manager.io/)) helps you to manage TLS certificates.
+A common use case is to use lets-encrypt to "automatically" generate certificates for web apps.
+However the functionality goes much deeper.
 We also have [usage instructions](../../guides/cert-manager/) and have a [guide](../../guides/install-certmanager/) if you wish to deploy cert-manager yourself.

 #### Ingress